 - Topotecan

 Most often, either cisplatin or carboplatin is used, often along with etoposide.
-Topotecan by itself tends to have fewer serious side effects, so it might be a better option for some people who are older or have serious health problems.
+Topotecan by itself tends to have fewer serious side effects, so it might be a better option for some people who are older or have other serious health problems.

 Another combination of drugs that may be used is called CAV, which includes cyclophosphamide, doxorubicin (Adriamycin), and vincristine.